compressmodels/compressmodels.github.io/README.md

   - [Sentiment Analysis](https://compressmodels.github.io/tiny_bert_imdb.pdf)

 How it works:
-  - `moco` takes your data and the decision-making system's predictions and analyzes your data to find and group data points that it's certain about their prediction.
+  - As input, `moco` takes data and the model's classifications.
+  - In turn, it clusters the data and identifies groups of data points that have the same prediction.
+  - Then, classifiers are fit on these clusters.
+  - At runtime, the new system first checks if a data point is within any of the clusters.
+If it is, the model outputs the relevant prediction.
+If not, the model runs as usual.

 The basic Python usage (with an explanation) is the following:

 ```[python]

 from sklearn.neural_network import MLPClassifier
 from moco import LoggedFunction